 • Spanish: Ellos escuchan música

-• Portuguese: Eles escutam música
+• Brazilian Portuguese: Eles escutam música

 • Italian: Loro ascoltano musica